Kiefer exhibition, a collaboration between Stedelijk Museum Amsterdam and Van Gogh Museum

 Detail uit het kunstwerk van Anselm Kiefer Sag mir wo die Blumen Sind (2024)

-Two of the largest museums in the Netherlands, one exhibition, one ticket
+Two of the largest museums in the Netherlands, one exhibition

-For the first time in their history, the Van Gogh Museum and Stedelijk Museum Amsterdam are joining forces to stage a major exhibition of one of the most important artists of our time: Anselm Kiefer.
-The exhibition is on show from 7 March until 9 June 2025.
+For the first time in their history, the Van Gogh Museum and Stedelijk Museum Amsterdam were joining forces to stage a major exhibition of one of the most important artists of our time: Anselm Kiefer.
+The exhibition was on show from 7 March until 9 June 2025.

-This diptych exhibition places Kiefer centre stage, highlighting the artist’s special connection with the work of Vincent van Gogh and showing all of Kiefer’s best-loved works from the Stedelijk collection.
+This diptych exhibition placed Kiefer centre stage, highlighting the artist’s special connection with the work of Vincent van Gogh and showing all of Kiefer’s best-loved works from the Stedelijk collection.

-Both venues will also present new, previously unexhibited work by the artist, including the immense and breathtaking title work of the exhibition: Sag mir wo die Blumen sind.
-This artwork will cover the entire circumference of the historic staircase of the Stedelijk.
+Both venues also presented new, previously unexhibited work by the artist, including the immense and breathtaking title work of the exhibition: Sag mir wo die Blumen sind.
+This artwork covered the entire circumference of the historic staircase of the Stedelijk.

 Kiefer, Stedelijk and Van Gogh

-Anselm Kiefer gets center stage in the two museums that are strongly linked to his artistic development.
+Anselm Kiefer got center stage in the two museums that are strongly linked to his artistic development.

 Anselm Kiefer, Innenraum, 1981, Stedelijk Museum Amsterdam